-NO. PRINCIPLES AND CRITERIA INDICATORS/GUIDANCE 5.6 Preamble Growers and millers commit to reporting on operational greenhouse gas emissions.
+Growers and millers commit to reporting on operational greenhouse gas emissions.
 However, it is recognised that these significant emissions cannot be monitored completely or measured accurately with current knowledge and methodology.
 It is also recognised that it is not always feasible or practical to reduce or minimise these emissions.

 Growers and millers commit to an implementation period until the end of December 2016 for promoting best practices in reporting to the RSPO, and thereafter to public reporting.
 Growers and millers make this commitment with the support of all other stakeholder groups of the RSPO.

-5.6 Plans to reduce pollution and emissions, including greenhouse gases, are developed, implemented and monitored.
-Indicators: 5.6.1 An assessment of all polluting activities shall be conducted, including gaseous emissions, particulate/soot emissions and effluent (see Criterion 4.4).
-5.6.2 Significant pollutants and greenhouse gas (GHG) emissions shall be identified, and plans to reduce or minimise them implemented.
-5.6.3 A monitoring system shall be in place, with regular reporting on progress for these significant pollutants and emissions from estate and mill operations, using appropriate tools.
+- 5.6.1 An assessment of all polluting activities shall be conducted, including gaseous emissions, particulate/soot emissions and effluent (see Criterion 4.4). - 5.6.2 Significant pollutants and greenhouse gas (GHG) emissions shall be identified, and plans to reduce or minimise them implemented. - 5.6.3 A monitoring system shall be in place, with regular reporting on progress for these significant pollutants and emissions from estate and mill operations, using appropriate tools.